Wadenhoe: Music

 Composer and poet Trevor Hold, born in Northampton, lived at Dovecote House in Wadenhoe from 1969 until his death in January 2004.
 He composed The Wadenhoe Preludes for organ in 1969, The Wadenhoe Clavichord Book in 1987, and The Dovecote Suite for bassoon and piano in 1990, five movements evoking the family home.

+Notable people

+William James West after whom the West syndrome is named was baptized in Wadenhoe in 1793, July 9.